sal0-h/graph-theory/README.md

 * Returns a 2d list where value of `distance_matrix[i][j]` is shortest dist from node i to node j
 * Uses the Floyd-Warshall algorithm
+* Only works for graph where nodes are ordered from 0 to n - 1 where n is the number of nodes

 ## Chinese postman (Route inspection algorithm)
 `new_g = g.chinese_postman()`